 - Municipal Bonds

 - Certificates of Deposit (CDs)

-In addition, many larger institutional funds allocate a certain percentage of their portfolio into fixed income securities to diversify their portfolio.
+- Portfolio Diversification: In fact, even larger institutional funds often allocate a certain percentage of their portfolio into fixed income securities to diversify their portfolio.

 Higher Claim in Capital Structure

-In particular, government-backed securities come with the lowest degree of risk – hence, the risk-free rate as used in corporate finance is most often the yield on the 10-year Treasury.
+- No Default Risk: In particular, government-backed securities come with the lowest degree of risk – hence, the risk-free rate as used in corporate finance is most often the yield on the 10-year Treasury.
 The safety of government bonds is due to the fact that the government could hypothetically print more money if it needed to, so the default risk is practically zero in theory.

-The four common risks associated with fixed income are:
+There are four common risks associated with the fixed income market:

 - Interest Rate Risk: If interest rates increase, bond prices fall (and vice versa).